dekeh1/CS-443/Syllabus.md

 * Self-Directed Professional Development Blog Entry

 ## Tokens
-Each student will be credited with 2 tokens.
+Each student will be credited with 5 tokens.
 Each token can be used to:

-* replace a single missed class session
+* replace a single missed class session (up to a maximum of 3 missed class sessions)
 * turn in an assignment late by 24 hours
 * turn in a second blog entry in an a single week
-* revise and resubmit an assignment that was judged "not acceptable".
+* revise and resubmit an assignment (up to a maximum of 2) that was judged "not acceptable".
 Any work to be revised and resubmitted must have been submitted by the original due date.

 ### Token Accounting
 * Unused tokens will be kept track of in the Blackboard *My Grades* area.
 * Tokens will not be automatically applied.
 You must explicitly tell me **by email** when you want to use a token, and for which assignment.
-* Unused tokens have no other value at the end of the semester e.g. they cannot be used for extra credit points.

 ## Getting Help
 If you are struggling with the material or a project please see me as soon as possible.
 Often a few minutes of individual attention is all that is needed to get you back on track.